 Only species classified in the CWHR database as federally endangered, federally threatened, California endangered, or California threatened have been included in the species richness count for this layer.

-2019 to 2021 Update: Adjustments for 2021 canopy cover and size class were made and integrated to represent CWHR habitat attributes - see CWHR section below.
+2019 to 2021 Update: Adjustments for 2021 canopy cover and size class were made and then integrated to represent CWHR habitat attributes - see CWHR section below for adjustment details.